boricj/ripem/README.md

  * Cold-boot the calculator ;
  * Immediately release the `ON` key.

-A dummy payload is provided by default to cycle the LEDs.
+A dummy payload is provided by default to cycle the LEDs and show the current time on the screen.
+To reset the calculator, press the `ON` key.

 The official `PRIME_OS.ROM` can also be launched as a payload, provided one uses the truncating ability of `osrom2elf` to make it fit.